 2.)
 Employees end up forgetting about the points they were saving.
 As a result, millions of dollars worth of points end up not being redeemed, which ends up being a waste of benefits funds.
 This makes utilization reporting a nightmare and can deflate the overall excitement of your program internally — when rolling out new initiatives, you want employees buzzing about the rewards and what they selected, which won’t happen if points sit around collecting dust.

-Should recognition feel like compensation, or should it feel like a “thank you”?
+Should employee appreciation and recognition feel like compensation, or should it feel like a “thank you”?
 I believe in the latter.
 Unfortunately, points can end up feeling transactional and disingenuous as they’re just a form of currency that represents a dollar value.

 The problem with transactional rewards is that they solely fire up the left side of the brain, triggering feelings of security and guilt if not spent toward “necessary” items (food, shelter, debts).
 Not to mention that Capgemini Consulting found that while 97% of loyalty programs rely on transactional rewards, and 77% of transaction-based programs fail in the first two years.